Thank you. We'll take a look, and if it's relevant we'll publish the story.

 How quickly is this occupation growing?

-'Industrial-Organizational Psychologists' is expected to be a slow growing occupation in comparison to other occupations.
+'Industrial-Organizational Psychologists' is expected to be an average growing occupation in comparison to other occupations.

 What are the median wages for 'Industrial-Organizational Psychologists' in the United States?

 In 2021 the median annual wage for 'Industrial-Organizational Psychologists' was $105,310, or $50.63 hourly

 'Industrial-Organizational Psychologists' are paid 130.1% higher than the national median wage, which stands at $45,760

 * Data from the Bureau of Labor Statistics